WaPT has developed a Fast-Time Simulation (FTS) tool emulating

 – considering a given separation scheme and separation mode.

-Its use allows us to assess the local impact on runway throughput of various concepts including those developed in SESAR (RECAT, RECAT-Pairwise, Time-Based Separation, ROCAT, REDSEP, …) in various wind conditions.
+Its use allows us to assess the local impact on runway performance of various concepts including those developed in SESAR (RECAT, RECAT-Pairwise, Time-Based Separation, ROCAT, REDSEP, …) in various wind conditions.
 It was developed in collaboration with EUROCONTROL.

 The FTS tool accounts for